yashumani/MLOPS_SOLUTION_ACCELRATOR/api/README.md

 All `/api/v1/pipelines/*` and `/api/v1/configs/*` endpoints require an `X-API-Key` header matching the `API_KEY` environment variable.

+`API_DEPLOYMENT_PROFILE=development` preserves the local workflow.
+The only implemented release profile is `private_single_operator`: one private API process and one controller writer, explicit HTTPS origins, a server key of at least 32 characters, config mutation disabled, and absolute durable paths for submitter state, request records, retraining decisions, and notification reports.
+Startup rejects an unsafe private profile. `multi_user` fails closed until Entra/OIDC authorization and transactional shared state are implemented.

+The React UI never reads a key from Vite or public runtime configuration.
+The operator enters it for the in-memory browser session.

 ## Environment Variables

 See [`.env.example`](../.env.example) for the full list.